-I love food it is just that simple.
-No matter where I may travel, it is my mission to source out the best food and product possible.
-I enjoy meeting the people behind the operations.
-From chefs to fisherman, farmers and cheese makers to distillers- just to name a few, I am fascinated and find their work compelling and interesting.
-It is an incredible experience to be surrounded by people in such an industry that are so passionate and dedicated to their craft.
-Even more so that this work is done to feed our basic needs, yet can be transformed into magical works of artistry on a plate or in a glass.
+I love food it is just that simple, and no matter where I may travel, it is my mission to source out the best food and product possible.
+I enjoy meeting the people behind the operations; from chefs, fisherman, farmers, cheese makers and distillers- just to name a few.
+I find their work compelling and interesting, and am humbled to be surrounded by people in the industry that are so passionate and dedicated to their craft.
+Their work feeds our basic needs, yet can be transformed into magical works of artistry on a plate or in a glass.

 As a culinary enthusiast and entrepreneur living on the Gulf Coast, 30AEats.com began in September 2011 after the BP oil spill in the Gulf of Mexico.
 Passionate about the local community and Gulf Coast seafood, I decided to create a website to share with readers the people behind our food, where good food comes from, and where it can be found.
 It is my goal to help readers discover the flavors of our region so that they in turn will support the people that feed us good food, invest in it and themselves, and buy artisan products.

-I am a freelance food and travel journalist, photographer, and the owner and editor of 30AEATS.com, and partner in GulfCoastRestaurants.com.
+I am a freelance food and travel journalist, media photographer, and the owner and editor of 30AEATS.com, and partner in GulfCoastRestaurants.com.
 I also am a home cook and develop and test recipes professionally for famed cookbook authors, chefs, and food establishments, and I judge food related competitions.
 I enjoy creating and sharing new recipes and use knowledge gained from my travels and personal experiences to cultivate them.
 I have two children; one is

 at the University of Alabama , the other is attending Georgia Tech, and I am married to an Orthopaedic surgeon which comes in quite handy.